 Using the one-hour enamel is the best way to repaint your piece of furniture and paint over just about any type of stain.
 This works equally well over both veneer and a solid wood surface.

 For more painted furniture before and after projects, and makeovers, make sure to check out all of my chalk paint furniture tutorials with over 90 projects here: The Ultimate Guide for Stunning Painted Furniture Ideas

 Back to my living room they go.
 I have also waited a few weeks to share this tutorial to see how the new paint job is holding up.
 As I sit here writing, I am watching my son build more Legos on the table while leaving zero scratches or evidence.
 I can honestly say that the paint is holding up as it claims and is a much better option for my rough family. 🙂

 The gray tops look great with the dark gray wall.

-If you have a project in mind where you need a super durable furniture paint, I definitely recommend the one hour enamel.
-You can get find it along with all of the other Wise Owl products in my good friend Thea’s online shop here: Wise Owl.
+If you have a project in mind where you need a super durable furniture paint, I definitely recommend the one-hour enamel for your painting job.
+You can find it along with all of the other Wise Owl products online here: Wise Owl.